CharanRayudu/CharanRayudu/README.md

 <img align="right" alt="GIF" src="https://raw.githubusercontent.com/CharanRayudu/CharanRayudu/main/code.gif?raw=true" width="375" height="240" />

+Wannabe haxor...

+- ❔Checking how this thing README.md works.
 - 🔭 I generally look into testing up the vulnerabilities in websites.
 - 🤷 I guess I like to stay active.
 - 🌱 I’m currently learning How to Live! 🤣
 - 🥅 2021 Goals: Learn More Stuff which will lead to a well-defined career.
 (But I learned alot which related to personal life.(Thanks to 2021))
 - 🥅 2022 Goals: I want to suite for the best opportunities and make people feel proud and happy who are with me
 - ⚡ Fun fact: I Break Things, make Things to Break things and I put it here!